Consider the Fourier series of the one-cycle unit-amplitude sawtooth wave,

 with the singularity factored out and where the series involved is absolutely and uniformly convergent, and therefore converges much faster than the original one.

-We may now take the real and imaginary parts of the series in
+We may now take the real and imaginary parts of the

 order to obtain faster-converging representation of the original DP